adamdbradley/foresight.js/README.md

 ## High-Speed Network Connection Test
 Currently most devices capable of hi-res displays are mobile devices, such as new iPhones or iPads.
 However, since they are "mobile" in nature and their data may be relying on cell towers, even if the device has a hi-res display, users with slow connectivity probably do not want to wait a long time while images download.
-In these cases, foresight.js does a quick network speed test to make sure your the user's device can handle hi-res images.
+In these cases, foresight.js does a quick network speed test to make sure the user's device can handle hi-res images.
 Additionally, it stores the devices network connection speed information for 30 minutes (or any customizable to any expiration period you'd like) so it does not continually perform speed tests.
 You can host your own speed test file to be downloaded, or you can use the default URI available for public use found in the foresight configuration.